wirecat/cfp/cfp/gophercon-2024-should-I-use-IoC.md

     * Give thanks

 # Speaker Biography
-Daniel is a developer at GitHub who is fortunate to work with a talented and compassionate team focused on making a positive developer experience for everyone.
-Daniel loves collobaration and the shared experience of growth through learning and teaching.
+Daniel is a Senior Software Engineer at GitHub who is fortunate to work with a talented and passionate team focused on making a positive developer experience for everyone.
+Daniel loves collaboration and the shared experience of growth through learning and teaching.